craigstepho/Final-Project/README.md

 # Pong
 # By: Craig Stephenson
-A ping pong game with power ups
+A ping pong game with colors and points